-What are the plan B rules and when do they come into force?
+What are the Plan B rules and when do they come into force?

 How prevalent is the omicron variant?

-According to the latest update from the UK Health Security Agency, there are now 819 cases of omicron confirmed - but the true figure is already estimated to be “probably closer to 10,000”, as health secretary Sajid Javid told the Commons this week.
+According to the latest update from the UK Health Security Agency, there are now over 3,000 cases of omicron confirmed in Britain, with 10 people having been hospitalised with the new strain so far.

-He said lockdowns are a possibility and cannot be ruled out, but working from home guidance could slow the spread.
+He said lockdowns are a possibility and cannot be ruled out but the working from home guidance could help to slow the spread.

-Professor Ferguson also said: “There is a rationale, just epidemiologically, to try and slow this down, to buy us more time principally to get boosters into people’s arms, because we do think people who are boosted will have the best level of protection possible, but also to buy us more time to really better characterise the threat.”
+“There is a rationale, just epidemiologically, to try and slow this down, to buy us more time principally to get boosters into people’s arms, because we do think people who are boosted will have the best level of protection possible, but also to buy us more time to really better characterise the threat,” Professor Ferguson said.

 Register for free to continue reading